Global Executive MBA alumnus

 There is no business, there are only people.
 Business exists only among people and for people - James Autry.

 I think this is something we simply must not forget!

-my little daughter trying to combine different words to some meaning not always adding up to right way, which can lead to really funny expressions.
-Or a very good friend of mine, who I would call a encyclopedia of jokes.
+my little daughter trying to combine different words in some way which doesn't always add up the right way, which can lead to really funny expressions.
+Or a very good friend of mine, who I would call an encyclopedia of jokes.
 I have never seen anybody, who can keep that many jokes in his mind as he can.
 And of course there is always a new one waiting for me.

 keeping my family safe and sound.

-Read more interesting career stories of our students and alumni here.
+Read more interesting career stories of our students and graduates here.